 Frequently Asked Questions (FAQ)

 It sure does.
-Based on the New jersey hemp program, you can legally enjoy this hemp-derived THC without having to worry about any legal issues.
-One thing to keep in mind is if Delta 9 THC surpasses 0.30% it becomes lawful to possess per the federal definition of the 2018 farm bill.
+Based on the New jersey hemp program, you can legally enjoy this hemp-derived THC without worrying about any legal issues.
+One thing to keep in mind is if Delta 9 THC surpasses 0.30%, it becomes lawful to possess per the federal definition of the 2018 farm bill.

 Yes, the same rule stands as with Delta 8 THC.
 As long it’s hemp-derived THC, you are in good hands.
 If you are looking for an alternative to D8, our 10mg Delta 9 gummies are a hit among our customers because they are about twice as potent, and they work as a Sativa, making them the perfect daytime gummy.

-The only requirements are that you are at least 21, then you can buy and consume your legal hemp products.
+The only requirements are that you are at least 21 and can buy and consume your legal hemp products.

 The studies on Delta 8 have shown that it is generally safe, but some users have reported feeling light-headed or an increased heart rate and dry mouth after using this hemp product.
 THC, in general, can cause anxiety in some users, but you can avoid triggering anxiety from Delta 8 if you stay within the recommended dosage.

 Yes, you can get a high from Delta 8, but it will not be as intense as a high you would get from Delta 9.
 So go ahead and enjoy this fantastic hemp-derived cannabinoid.